 Whether you are considering weight loss surgery or medical weight loss, we have programs, support groups and community programs to help you in your weight loss journey.

 Bariatric Pre-Op Class

 TidalHealth Nanticoke hosts a monthly bariatric pre-op class for current surgical weight loss patients in their program.
 This two-part class is designed to provide education to our surgical weight loss patients to prepare them for what to expect during their hospital experience and essentials for their postoperative experience.
 For more information or to register, call 302-297-2412.

 Bariatric Support Group

-TidalHealth Nanticoke hosts bariatric support groups three times a month.
-They provide education and support to patients before and after their bariatric weight loss surgery and are open to the public.
+TidalHealth hosts bariatric support groups that provide education and support to patients before and after their bariatric weight loss surgery and are open to the public.

 Support group meetings consist of guest speakers and presentations to provide useful information about nutrition, supplements, exercise and behavior modifications.
 Patients and their spouses, family members or friends are welcome to attend.
 Registration is not required.
 For more information, call 302-297-2412.

-- The general bariatric support group is open to all bariatric patients before and after their surgery and is held monthly the 1st Monday from 5:30 pm to 6:30 pm and the 4th Monday from 6 pm to 7 pm.
+- The general bariatric support group is open to all bariatric patients before and after their surgery.

-- The post-op bariatric support group is designed for post-op bariatric patients and is held on the 2nd Tuesday of each month from 6 pm to 7 pm.
+- The post-op bariatric support group is designed for post-op bariatric patients.

 Medical Weight Loss Support Group

-TidalHealth Nanticoke hosts a free online support group for our medical weight loss patients to provide education and support in a friendly, supportive environment.
+TidalHealth hosts a free online support group for our medical weight loss patients to provide education and support in a friendly, supportive environment.
 For more information, call 302-297-2412.

 Weight Loss Seminars

-TidalHealth Nanticoke hosts seminars designed to provide education to individuals considering weight loss surgery to help them make informed decisions on whether surgery is an appropriate option.
+TidalHealth hosts seminars designed to provide education to individuals considering weight loss surgery to help them make informed decisions on whether surgery is an appropriate option.